cloudfoundry/community/toc/rfc/rfc-draft-bindable-secrets.md

   }'
 ```

-### Reading a `Secret` and its value
+### Reading a `secret` and Its Value
-Users that have permission to view Environment Variables for an App will be able to view `Secret` values within a `Space`.
-We will introduce a separate endpoint for retrieving these (similar to how app environment variables and service instance credentials are retrieved): `GET /v3/secrets/:guid/value`
+Users that have permission to view environment variables for an app will be able to view `secret` values within a `space`.
+We will introduce a separate endpoint for retrieving these (similar to how app environment variables and service instance credentials are retrieved): `GET /v3/secrets/:guid/value`.

 ```console
 curl "https://api.example.org/v3/secrets/[guid]/value" \